rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Ruby on Rails has two main sets of documentation: the guides help you in learning about Ruby on Rails, and the API is a reference.

 You can help improve the Rails guides by making them more coherent, consistent or readable, adding missing information, correcting factual errors, fixing typos, or bringing it up to date with the latest edge Rails.
-To get involved in the translation of Rails guides, please see "Translating Rails Guides":https://wiki.github.com/lifo/docrails/translating-rails-guides.
+To get involved in the translation of Rails guides, please see [Translating Rails Guides](https://wiki.github.com/lifo/docrails/translating-rails-guides).

-If you're confident about your changes, you can push them directly yourself via "docrails":https://github.com/lifo/docrails.
+If you're confident about your changes, you can push them directly yourself via [docrails](https://github.com/lifo/docrails).
 Docrails is a branch with an *open commit policy* and public write access.
 Commits to docrails are still reviewed, but this happens after they are pushed.
 Docrails is merged with master regularly, so you are effectively editing the Ruby on Rails documentation.

-If you are unsure of the documentation changes, you can create an issue in the "Rails":https://github.com/rails/rails/issues issues tracker on GitHub.
+If you are unsure of the documentation changes, you can create an issue in the [Rails](https://github.com/rails/rails/issues) issues tracker on GitHub.

-When working with documentation, please take into account the "API Documentation Guidelines":api_documentation_guidelines.html and the "Ruby on Rails Guides Guidelines":ruby_on_rails_guides_guidelines.html.
+When working with documentation, please take into account the [API Documentation Guidelines](api_documentation_guidelines.html) and the [Ruby on Rails Guides Guidelines](ruby_on_rails_guides_guidelines.html).

 NOTE: As explained earlier, ordinary code patches should have proper documentation coverage.
 Docrails is only used for isolated documentation improvements.